revl/autoforge/README.md

 ## Project definition files

-By imposing certain restrictions on the project structure, Autoforge limits the differences between the projects generated from the same template to just a few crucial variables: the name and the description of the project, the type of the license it uses, and so on.
-These variables are saved in what is called a project definition file.
+By imposing certain restrictions on the project structure, Autoforge keeps the differences between the projects generated from the same template to a minimum.
+For a new project, its package definition file must specify just a few crucial parameters, such as the name of the project, the type of the license it uses, etc.

+## Package search path

+The `AUTOFORGE_PKG_PATH` environment variable defines a colon-separated list of directories that contain packages.
+Autoforge searches for package definition files in subdirectories of the `AUTOFORGE_PKG_PATH` directories.
+Subdirectories without such files are ignored.